-Former IOC president Jacques Rogge dead at 79 — official
+Former IOC President Jacques Rogge dead at 79 — official

 Rogge was the eighth president of the IOC, from 2001 to 2013, after which he was succeeded by Thomas Bach.

-"First and foremost, Jacques loved sport and being with athletes — and he transmitted this passion to everyone who knew him.
-His joy in sport was infectious," said Bach on Sunday.
+“First and foremost, Jacques loved sport and being with athletes — and he transmitted this passion to everyone who knew him.
+His joy in sport was infectious,” said Bach yesterday.

 “He was an accomplished President, helping to modernise and transform the IOC.
 He was also a fierce proponent of clean sport, and fought tirelessly against the evils of doping.